 • As a standalone software option, both tools only offer limited features exclusive to realtors.

-• Authentisign likely has better overall integration with unique real estate features if you buy into the rest of Lone Wolf Technologies’ Cloud Agent Suite.
+• Authentisign likely has better overall integration with unique real estate features if you buy into the rest of the company platform.

 As standalone options, neither Authentisign or DocuSign bring much to the table that sets them apart from other signing solutions.

-Both are adequate on their own, but there isn’t anything unique about either of them that makes them must-have solutions for realtors.
+Both are adequate on their own, but there isn’t anything unique that makes them must-have solutions for realtors.

 With that in mind, it’s worth remembering that there are other e-signing solutions on the market that can do a great job.